PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Session `LayoutState`.
 The owner has a deterministic 32-rewrite ceiling and no whole-graph consumer-map rebuild or fixed-point `while` loop.

+The dual-branch decomposed-InstanceNormalization form whose normalized result is added to a residual NCHW branch is owned by `passes/instance_norm_residual_add_layout.py`.
+Its exact boundary is two independent `NHWC -> Transpose[0,3,1,2]` inputs, the common two-Mean InstanceNorm core through scale and bias, and a residual ADD with at least one later NCHW consumer.
+The rewrite removes both input Transposes, performs the normalization and residual ADD in NHWC, then inserts exactly one `Transpose[0,3,1,2]` immediately before the earliest downstream consumer.
+The adapter reproduces the original ADD output name and NCHW tensor contract, so all downstream fan-out and repeated input slots remain unchanged.

+One `ModelIRGraphIndex` proves the full producer, consumer, graph-order, boundary, shape/signature, dtype, quantization, permutation, affine-constant, and adapter contract before mutation.
+The common constant planner in `passes/decomposed_instance_norm.py` prepares both Mean-axis updates and the scale/bias changes as one transaction.
+Shared constants receive deterministic clones when required; an existing adapter permutation is reused only when it is a private unquantized INT32/INT64 `[0,3,1,2]` constant.
+Clone, output, and adapter-name collisions, invalid public or produced constants, unsafe dynamic contracts, and unsupported graph boundaries are complete no-ops.

+The indexed owner scans Transpose candidates in graph order, applies at most 32 rewrites, updates the graph index differentially, and prunes unused tensors only after at least one successful rewrite.
+Its lowerer compatibility function is a 19-line dispatcher.
+The repeated normalization recovery loop supplies the same live index used by the adjacent post-bias owner, and both production calls supply the Session `LayoutState`.
+No full producer/consumer-map rebuild or unbounded fixed-point loop remains in this path.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter